gudicm/snippets/cooks/CSharp.md

 <p>

-     - it is fast access memmory, size is defined by OS,
+     - it is fast access memory, size is defined by OS,
      - stores local variables and function variables,
      - variables are declared, initialised and allocated during a runtime,
      - it is linear data structure, and varibles are stored in block, therefore cannot be     fragmented